Pedestrian Accident Lawyers in Seattle

 - Crossing the road where there is no crosswalk (46.61.240): Pedestrians attempting to cross the roadway where there is no crosswalk or intersection must yield the right-of-way to all oncoming vehicles.

 - Due care (46.61.245): Drivers must "exercise due care" to avoid a collision with a pedestrian.

-Every case is unique, and should be fully reviewed and evaluated by a skilled pedestrian accident attorney.
-In most cases, the pedestrian was in fact, using crosswalks and signals properly, and it is clear that the driver has acted negligently.
-Washington is a comparative fault state, meaning that in some cases, both parties may have been partly at fault for the accident.
-If you had some level of responsibility, you still have the right to pursue a settlement from the other party.
-A talented Seattle personal injury lawyer will get to work uncovering the facts in the case, obtaining all relevant evidence, and file a claim or lawsuit on your behalf.
+Every case is unique and should be reviewed and evaluated by a skilled pedestrian accident attorney.
+Washington is a comparative fault state, meaning when both parties were partly at fault for the accident, the defendant in a legal claim will have his or her compensation reduced.
+If you had some level of responsibility in the crash, you still have the right to pursue a settlement from the other party.
+Our Seattle personal injury lawyers will get to work uncovering the facts in the case, obtaining all relevant evidence, and filing a claim on your behalf.

 - Pedestrian Safety

 - Hearing Damage

 - Lyft Car Accident